emmad47-1764199/Info-201-Group-Project/ProjectProposal.md

 **Rae**:
 - **Goals**:
-Explore how important the role of sleeping could be for everyone's life and acknowledge myself its importantce as I really have trouble dealing with sleeping.
+Explore how important the role of sleeping could be for everyone's life and acknowledge myself its importance as I really have trouble dealing with sleeping.
 Manage the skill playing with data, especially data visualization, which is the topic I've been interested for so long.
 I hope our project could be presented beautifully to other people at the very end.

 - **Roles**:

-**Balqisa:**
+**Balqisa:** Present the data in a meaningful and understandable fashion.

 - **Goals**: Produce good quality work and gain relevant data science skills.

-- **Roles**:
+- **Roles**: Primarily researching to find both reliable data for our study and other sources to understand the stake of the sleep problem around the world.

 **Emma**:
 - **Goals**: Analyze and present data in a way that can have an impact on the way my audience values sleep and have a deeper understanding myself about the importance of sleep.

-- **Roles**:
+- **Roles**: Focus on analyzing data to learn the correlation between sleep, health, and happiness.

 ### Weekly Communication Commitment:
 >At our group meeting every week, we decide who needs to do what tasks by a certain deadline.
 We then use a group chat to communicate whenever there are any questions or concerns along the way.